xentu/xentu-engine/README.md

 If you have any suggestions for further libraries, please let me know.

-## Whats Next
+## What's Next

 All the pieces needed to get this done are easily available, and the vfs is already fully working.
-If everything goes to plan, this alpha will be complete by the end of september 2022, and may end up as the beta if everything goes well.
+If everything goes to plan, this alpha will be complete by the end of September 2022, and may end up as the beta if everything goes well.